1.8" Rough Purple Purpurite Manganese Mineral Specimen Location Namibia

 The item pictured is the one you will receive.

-Purpurite is a rare manganese iron phosphate mineral characterized by its striking purple hue.
-Its name derives from the Latin word “purpura,” meaning purple.
-This mineral typically occurs in shades ranging from deep violet to reddish-purple and is primarily composed of manganese phosphate, which has the chemical formula MnPO4·H2O.
-The presence of iron can lead to variations in color intensity and appearance.
+Purpurite is a rare manganese iron phosphate mineral known for its distinctive purple coloration.
+Its name comes from the Latin word “purpura,” meaning purple.
+This mineral appears in shades from deep violet to reddish-purple and is mainly made up of manganese phosphate with the formula MnPO4·H2O.
+Iron content can affect its color and appearance.
+Purpurite forms as a secondary mineral through the alteration of primary manganese minerals like lithiophilite and triphylite, typically in phosphate-rich granite pegmatite environments.

 The physical properties of purpurite include: